elzeXD/elzeXD.github.io/src/releases/en/2020-12-21-iofi-theme-m12/index.md

 ---

 **Hello.
 It's been a long time i don't share MIUI Theme, so today I'll share my theme for MIUI 12.
-This time is Airani Iofiteen, a VTUber from hololive ID.**
+This time is Airani Iofiteen, a VTuber from hololive ID.**

 Chara: Airani Iofifteen